SeanMoon1/SeanMoon1/README.md

 ### My name is SeungYeon Moon.
 But you can also call me Sean!

-> I want to be a developer who professor on Frontend, Backend and cloud, software architect.
+> I want to be a professional developer strong in to Frontend, Backend and cloud, software architect.

 ### 🔧 Skills